Unrecognized

 Broholmers are confident dogs that show no fear in new situations without being brash.
 They are often the centre of attention wherever they go, but you’ll find they are unfazed by the fawning they’ll get while you’re on your walk.

-This confidence helps with training as they will approach it without considering the risks of failure; however, it's important to keep them on the lead as their bravery means they will never back down from a potential fight.
+This confidence helps with training as they will approach it without considering the risks of failure; however, it’s important to keep them on a lead as their bravery means they will never back down from a potential fight.

 Even if they’ve been correctly trained and socialised, it is important to exercise caution with such a big dog.